atulkumar748059-eng/heart_failure_project/README.md

 # Heart Failure Survival Analysis

-This project analyzes survival patterns among patients with heart failure using the **Heart Failure Clinical Records Dataset** from the UCI Machine Learning Repository.

-The analysis applies statistical survival analysis techniques to identify clinical factors associated with mortality risk and understand differences in patient survival over time.
+This project focuses on understanding survival patterns among patients suffering from heart failure.
+Using the **Heart Failure Clinical Records Dataset** from the UCI Machine Learning Repository, the analysis applies statistical survival analysis techniques to identify clinical factors associated with mortality risk.

+---

 ## Project Goals

-- Explore and understand the structure of the dataset
+- Explore the structure and characteristics of the dataset
 - Perform exploratory data analysis (EDA)
-- Estimate survival probabilities using the **Kaplan-Meier estimator**
+- Apply **Kaplan-Meier survival analysis** to estimate survival probabilities
-- Compare survival distributions using the **Log-Rank test**
+- Use **Log-Rank tests** to compare survival between patient groups
-- Identify mortality risk factors using the **Cox Proportional Hazards model**
+- Fit a **Cox Proportional Hazards model** to identify significant predictors of mortality
-- Interpret statistical findings in a clinical context
+- Interpret statistical findings in the context of patient survival and clinical risk

+---

-## Dataset
+## Dataset Description

-The dataset contains clinical records for **299 patients with heart failure**.
+The dataset contains clinical records of **299 patients with heart failure**, collected from the UCI Machine Learning Repository.

-It includes demographic characteristics, clinical measurements, comorbidities, and patient survival information.
+Each observation contains demographic characteristics, clinical measurements, comorbidities, and information about patient survival.

 ### Key Variables